By: Marilyn L. Davis

 Not necessarily.
-They are simply using literary devices and conventions in ways that expand their nonfiction posts.
+These writers are using literary devices and conventions in ways that expand their nonfiction posts.

 Defining Nonfiction for the Rest of Us

-Toni Morrison writes in The Anatomy of Memory that, “…remembering is a form of willed creation.
+Toni Morrison writes in The Anatomy of Memory, “…remembering is a form of willed creation.
 It is not an effort to find out the way it really was-that is research.
-The point is to dwell on the way it appeared and why it appeared in that particular way.”
+The point is to dwell on how it appeared and why it appeared in that particular way.”

 Whether we are writing about the economy, the war on drugs, politics, or even puppies, we’re going to either minimize or embellish the facts and the truth, because we’ve got a vested interest in the subject.